-The introduction of invasive plants, animals and pathogens to the Fraser Island World Heritage Area is having a negative impact on some values.
+The introduction of invasive plants, animals and pathogens to the Fraser Island (K’gari) World Heritage Area is having a negative impact on some World Heritage values.

-Several non-endemic species (plants and animals) are present on Fraser Island.
-The pest and weed distribution is limited in extent and the severity of the threat is variable, with only minor impacts on the attributes of the World Heritage Outstanding Universal Value.
+The pest and weed distribution is limited in extent, and the severity of the threat is variable, with only minor impacts on the attributes of the World Heritage Outstanding Universal Value.
 Management programs have actively targeted some of the key high-risk pest species.

 Myrtle rust has been found in a range of different ecosystems including rainforest, coastal heath, and paper bark wetlands.